 The New Brunswick Police Commission is an independent civilian oversight body, created by the Police Act, a statute of the province of New Brunswick.
 The Police Commission’s mandate is to oversee the management of the public complaints process into the conduct of police officers and the policies or services of municipal and regional police forces within the province of New Brunswick.
 It does so in a transparent and accessible manner that ensures that both complainants and police officers subject to a complaint are treated fairly, impartially and with respect.

 The New Brunswick Police Commission is committed to contribute to the maintenance of high standards of police conduct through the effective, timely and unbiased investigation of public complaints, and by ensuring that all police forces within the province are discharging their responsibilities for the maintenance of adequate levels of policing in an acceptable fashion.

 This website provides you with a full range of information on the types of complaints that the Police Commission handles, on how to lodge a complaint, and it explains the complaint process in detail.

-Lynn Chaplin, Vice-chair - Biography
+Lynn Chaplin, Acting Chair - Biography

 Marc Léger, member - Biography